7 Ideas For Weekend Getaways To Lake Tahoe This Summer

 You can find kayak rentals in Emerald Bay.
 However, keep in mind that if you’re driving to Emerald Bay, especially in the summer, that you should arrive early.
 Although you generally can’t get the kayaks before 10am, you should arrive somewhere around 8am in order to find a good parking spot.

-Spend the weekend on the Truckee River doing river rafting on rafts that accommodate from 2 to 10 people.
+Spend the weekend on the Truckee River on rafts that accommodate from 2 to 10 people.
 If you’re coming with a group or you’re coming as a couple, this is the ideal getaway idea for Lake Tahoe.
 However, keep in mind that you’ll probably want to reserve this early on as spots fill up fast.

 If you’re coming with the family, it’s important to note that children 15 years and older can accompany you.
-If you have smaller children than that, you might want to come up with a different idea for some weekend fun.
+If you have children younger than that, you might want to come up with a different idea for some weekend fun.
 However, you can take dogs that are 50 pounds or less and on a leash.

 Epic views can be found at the top of Mount Rose, which is the second tallest summit in all of Lake Tahoe.
 At 9,701 feet (2,957 meters), you’ll get a bird’s eye view of the entire brilliant landscape spread out before you.
 In the distance, view stunning vistas with lake waters taking center stage.